Skip to content

 Jury power: Some of the judge’s jury instructions can be misleading.
 When a judge instructs jurors to simply “follow the law,” that instruction is incomplete.

-Judicial jury instructions should include the law on jury power.
-Perhaps that missing instruction is unnecessary; since the very core of the jury trial is the power of the jury to apply its community standards and delivery any verdict it views as just.
-Because, the law also says the jury has the power to return a not-guilty verdict where the jurors believe that the law is wrong.
+Judicial jury instructions should include the law on the jury’s power.
+Legislation in Minnesota could require one.
+However despite a missing jury instruction the law says that the core of the jury trial is the power of the jury to apply its community standards and delivery any verdict it views as just.
+Because, the law says the jury has the power to return a not-guilty verdict where the jurors believe that the law is wrong.
 And the jury can bring a not-guilty verdict; even if the jury believes beyond doubt that defendant did the prohibited act intentionally.
+This is one vital way the people can defend their rights.

 “A jury has a power of lenity and can bring in a not guilty verdict in the teeth of the facts.”